 As of Monday the 5th of February 2018, the Berlin Wall will have been down for longer than it stood: 28 years, 3 months, and 28 days.

 Erected on the 13th of August 1961, The Wall divided Berlin for 28 years during the Cold War and claimed the lives of, as official records currently state, 140 people, until its fall on the 9th November 1989.
-What started as a ramshackle border fence, comprising mostly of barbed wire and concrete posts, would be continually expanded into a 155-kilometre long fortress consisting of two walls with an armoured ‘no-man’s-land’ running in between – often more aptly referred to as the ‘Death Strip’.
+What started as a ramshackle border fence, comprising mostly of barbed wire and concrete posts, would be continually expanded into a 157-kilometre long fortress consisting of two walls with an armoured ‘no-man’s-land’ running in between – nicknamed, with characteristic German candour, the ‘Death Strip’.
 Unlike the no-mans land of the First World War, the control zone of the Berlin Wall was entirely in the territory of one power – East Germany – a country determined to stop the flow of citizens escaping West across its borders – using lethal force if necessary.

 Those East Germans who attempted to cross The Wall were risking their lives to do so.
 And as the fortifications became higher and broader, so did the methods of escape employed to best the barrier become more daring and creative.
 Here are eight of the strangest ways in which people managed to escape across the Berlin Wall.

 Date: 16th August 1965

 Location: Checkpoint Charlie